JC Blair Convenient Care Center

 Huntingdon, PA 16652

-Now open, the Convenient Care Center is J.C.
+The Convenient Care Center is J.C.
 Blair’s fulfillment of a promise to bring high quality, low cost healthcare to our patients when and where they need it.
-The new center features a walk-in clinic, a QuickLAB, and X-ray services open seven days a week; occupational health care, and orthopedic open Monday through Friday.
+The new urgent care center features a walk-in clinic, a QuickLAB, and X-ray services open seven days a week.
+Occupational health and orthopedic care centers are open Monday through Friday.
 Family practice physicians, nurse practitioners, physician assistants, orthopedists, radiology and lab technicians, and support personnel staff the center.
-The center accepts all insurance plans and welcomes orders for lab work and X-rays from all physicians, regardless of hospital or health network affiliation.
+The center accepts most insurance plans and welcomes orders for lab work and X-rays from all physicians, regardless of hospital or health network affiliation.
 Cash, checks and credit cards are also accepted for payment of services.

-The new walk-in clinic cares for those with non-emergent medical needs such as fevers, ear infections, colds and flu, sprains and strains, digestive disorders and other medical concerns.
+The walk-in urgent care clinic cares for those with non-emergent medical needs such as fevers, ear infections, colds and flu, sprains and strains, digestive disorders and other medical concerns.

-Insurance, cash, check or credit card payments are accepted.
-Hours are 8 a.m. to 8 p.m., Monday through Friday, and 9 a.m. to 5 p.m. weekends and most holidays.
-The last patient must be registered/checked in at least 30 minutes prior to closing time.
+Insurance, cash, check or credit card payments are accepted and required prior to seeing the provider.
+The hours are from 8 a.m. to 7:30 p.m.
+Monday through Friday and 8 a.m. to 4 p.m. on weekends and most holidays.

-The new Convenient QuickLAB is equipped to draw blood and take throat cultures, urine samples and many other specimens on a walk-in basis with any physician’s order.
+The Convenient QuickLab is equipped to draw blood and take throat cultures, urine samples and many other specimens on a walk-in basis with any physician’s order.

 J.C.
 Blair’s Occupational Health staff works with area employers to provide new employee physicals, CDL and DOT physicals, drug testing, vaccines, care for workplace injuries and management of workers’ compensation issues.
-It is staffed Monday through Friday from 7:30 a.m. to 4 p.m. with after-hours care coordinated with J.C.
+It is staffed Monday,Tuesday,Thursday and Friday from 7:30 a.m. to 4 p.m., Wednesday from 7:30 a.m to 6:00 p.m. with after-hours care coordinated with J.C.
 Blair’s Emergency Department.
-Phone number is (814) 643-8482.
+Phone number is (814) 643-8482

 Cash, checks and credit cards are accepted for payment of services.